ANALYSIS-Tech rout sparks search for value

-NEW YORK, June 12 The "sell in May" memo arrived a bit late in some investors' inboxes this year.
+NEW YORK, June 12 (Reuters) - The "sell in May" memo arrived a bit late in some investors' inboxes this year.

 A technology sector rout extended to its second trading day on Monday, with the Nasdaq Composite on track for its biggest two-day loss since September.
 The tech selling dragged down all three major indexes, causing concerns of wider bearishness in equities.